flaraloza123/holberton-system_engineering-devops-1/0x0F-load_balancer/README.md

 ## Requirements

-* All Bash files are created and compiled on Ubuntu 14.04.4 LTS.
+- All Bash files are created and compiled on Ubuntu 14.04.4 LTS
-* All Bash scripts are linted with Shellcheck.
+- All Bash scripts are linted with Shellcheck
-* All Puppet files are linted with Puppet Lint 2.1.1.
+- All Puppet files are linted with Puppet Lint 2.1.1

 ## Tasks

 ### [0.
 Double the number of webservers](./0-custom_http_response-header)

-* In this first task you need to configure web-02 to be identical to web-01.
+- In this first task you need to configure web-02 to be identical to web-01.
 Fortunately, you built a Bash script during your web server project, and they’ll now come in handy to easily configure web-02.
 Remember, always try to automate your work!

-  * Configure Nginx so that its HTTP response contains a custom header (on web-01 and web-02)
+  - Configure Nginx so that its HTTP response contains a custom header (on web-01 and web-02)
-    * The name of the custom HTTP header must be X-Served-By
+    - The name of the custom HTTP header must be X-Served-By
-    * The value of the custom HTTP header must be the hostname of the server Nginx is running on
+    - The value of the custom HTTP header must be the hostname of the server Nginx is running on
-  * Write 0-custom_http_response-header so that it configures a brand new Ubuntu machine to the requirements asked in this task
+  - Write 0-custom_http_response-header so that it configures a brand new Ubuntu machine to the requirements asked in this task

 ```sh
 sylvain@ubuntu$ curl -sI 34.198.248.145 | grep X-Served-By
 X-Served-By: 03-web-01